jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-05.md

 ---
-title: "THE PYTHIAN GAMES"
+title: "The Pythian Games"
 weight: 5
 c: "darkslategray"
 description: "Texts from ancient civilizations"
 ---

 After this, the Earth spontaneously produced the world of animals, when all remaining moistures of the mirey fens fermented in the sun, and fruitful seeds in soils nutritious grew to shapes ordained.

 So when the seven streamed Nile from oozy fields returned duly to her ancient bed, the sun's ethereal rays impregn the slime, that haply as the peasants turn the soil they find strange animals unknown before:

 some in the moment of their birth, and some deprived of limbs, imperfect; often part